15 Shrubs You Can Plant Close To The House (With Pictures)

 Similarly, sunlight is a big consideration.
 Many plants that are placed close to a house will receive a good amount of shade from the house itself.
 Some foundation plants require full sun, and if you plant something in the shade that needs full sun, you will find yourself struggling to make the plant thrive.
 Be sure to check the sun requirements of all foundation plants.

-There are a variety of foundation plants that are good for almost any occasion.
+There are a variety of foundation plants that are good for almost any occasion, especially growing close to your house.
 Whether you are looking for a pop of color near your front door or are looking for a hearty hedge to shore up some loose soil, these plants have a ton of great benefits.
 A great compliment of foundation plants can improve home values outdoor aesthetic and keep the soil around the home compact and secure.

 Featured Image Credit: romakoma, Shutterstock

-- 1 The 15 Best Shrubs You Can Plant Close to the House
+- 1 The 15 Shrubs You Can Plant Close to the House

 - 2 What Are The Benefits Of Planting Foundation Plants?